-The Gujarati Khakra is a snack made from whole wheat flour that is served for breakfast, tea or even taken as a travel snack.
+The Gujarati Khakhra is a snack made from whole wheat flour that is served for breakfast, tea or even taken as a travel snack.
 It is wholesome as it is made from whole wheat flour and delicately flavoured with ingredients like fenugreek, turmeric and asafoetida.

-I was first introduced to the Khakra when I was in the eleventh grade by a Gujarati friend who used to bring these as a school snack.
+I was first introduced to the Khakhra when I was in the eleventh grade by a Gujarati friend who used to bring these as a school snack.
 They were so delicious that friends and I used to make sure she does not get a morsel.

 A lot of hard work goes into making them especially if you live in a joint family where you have to make a 100 or more at a time and stock them.
 Although it is readily available in the retail stores these days there is a special taste when you make them at home.

-- 1/4 teaspoon red chilli powder
+- 1/4 teaspoon Red chilli powder

-- 1/2 teaspoon turmeric powder
+- 1/2 teaspoon Turmeric powder (Haldi)

 - Salt , to taste You could use the follow as alternative ingredients to the fenugreek leaves

-Dried ginger powder
+- Dry ginger powder